 - Talks on actual projects for improving cross-border transport links initiated among the affected federal states and the DB AG in a corresponding working group in spring 2019

 In 2016, launch of a new initiative concerning electric and digital mobility:

 - cooperation in the field of transport and climate (on alternative fuels and innovative drivetrain technologies, among other things)

 - digital test bed between France and Germany established (later joined by Luxembourg)

 - Cooperation in the roads sector and in the field of road haulage

-Moreover, there is a close cooperation in terms of European issues, in particular prior to Councils of the Transport Ministers.
+Moreover, there is a close cooperation in terms of European issues, in particular prior to Councils of the EU Transport Ministers.

-Due to the importance of the Franco-German cooperation, the Federal Ministry of Transport, Building and Urban Development appointed a Commissioner for Franco-German relations back in 2000.
-Since 2003, the French Ministry of Ecology, Sustainable Development and Energy has been sending an expert to the French embassy in Berlin.
+Due to the importance of the Franco-German cooperation, the Federal Ministry of Transport and Digital Infrastructure appointed a Commissioner for Franco-German relations back in 2000.
+And since 2004, there have been regular exchanges of personnel between the two Ministries.